NamNV2496/go-wallet/Readme.md

 ```
 </details>

-# This is a basic wallet was implemented by Golang.
+# This is a basic online wallet implemented by Golang with TCC pattern.
+The project includes: Authorization, distributed task queue, send email, and transfer money.

 # Technologies